-Your seafood will ship to your doorstep via FedEx DEC 9 (In time for a Christmas feast, or a gift!).
+Your seafood will ship to your doorstep via FedEx Ground or Express, depending on where you live.
+Expect your seafood Dec.
+7 - 11, 2020 (In time for a seafood Christmas feast, or a gift!).
 This page details shipping rates: https://salmonandsable.com/pages/shipping

 Although I have sold my king crab by the "cluster" (a cluster is 3 legs and a claw, joined by the (body meat) in the past, the crab I'm getting these days are so big we have to cut the legs from the body meat so they fit in the box.
 You will get 1 claw per 3 legs because that's the way the crab is.
 Each crab has one massive "kill claw" and one smaller claw.